I don’t often put fiction that I write out on the blog, mostly because I’m not very good at it.

 He stood up, a songless man who couldn’t hear his heart, he’d heard enough.

-As left his footsteps behind, the stars shone less brighter.
+As he left his footsteps behind, the stars shone less brighter.

 As the waves formed a word, and Jerry listened, a ray of light leapt at him from above.